mutterer/MM-Demo-Sample/README.md

 This image is from the National Institutes of Health (NIH).
 I hope it's OK to use it, but I'm happy to replace it, would someone be wanting to provide a nice 3 channels image of something like 2048x2048.

 # Installation
-In a fresh installation of MM1.4, put the jar file inside mmplugins/On-The-Fly_Processors
+ * In a fresh installation of MM1.4, put the jar file inside mmplugins/On-The-Fly_Processors
+ * To activate Demo Sample, go to MM>Plugins>On-The-Fly Processors>Configure Processors... to open the image processing pipeline dialog.
+In this dialog, press the (+ Add...) button, choose the Demo Sample plugin.
+It is added to the pipeline.
+You'll need to press the (Configure...) button in the Settings column to activate Demo Sample.
+Now start the Live view.